SergiiGlad/devops/jenkins/JenkinsOverview.md

 ## Stages

 Although this simple node block is technically valid syntax, Jenkins pipelines generally have a further level of granularity—stages.
 A stage is a way to divide up the pipeline into logical functional units.
 It also serves to group DSL steps and Groovy code together to do targeted functionality.

+A stage block defines a conceptually distinct subset of tasks performed through the entire Pipeline (e.g. "Build", "Test" and "Deploy" stages), which is used by many plugins to visualize or present Jenkins Pipeline status/progress.
+[6]

 Each stage in a pipeline also gets its own output area in the new default Jenkins output screen—the __Stage View__.